 Even with only, basic notification coming from the phone the watch does send info to the Move App, whether iOS or Android, such as surf and training data, and you can even set goals within the App.
 And you can set surfing spots and other features and send them to the watch via the Move app.
 So the watch does communicate in a two-way nature, just not as far as phone notifications which are one-way only.

 Carrying the watch and no phone, I received no notifications, but as I mentioned above, the simple nature of carrying a stopwatch and no phone, was advantageous to me because I could disconnect.

-Thankfully, much of the watches functionality is not buried in deep screens and is instead a few button presses away which to me is a success because nobody wants to dig into the 36-page manual unless they absolutely have to.
+Thankfully, much of the watch’s functionality is not buried in deep screens and is instead a few buttons presses away which to me is a success because nobody wants to dig into the 36-page manual unless they absolutely have to.

 With the G-Lide and Move app, you can monitor your training using the built-in accelerometer including tracking (elapsed time, distance, pace, lap time, lap distance, lap pace, average pace, speed, average speed, calories burned).
 This function does require some setting up.